dstanecki/zillow-housing-forecast/README.md

 ## Disaster Recovery: Automated Failover to Google Kubernetes Engine

 This application has fully automated disaster recovery in case scheduled health checks fail.
+A GitHub Actions workflow pings an HTTP endpoint in the cluster’s app every 5 minutes and triggers the deploy-to-GKE pipeline after 3 consecutive failures.
+The GKE pipeline deploys the app to cloud in a zero-touch fashion and redirects the DNS record.

 | ![disaster_recovery.drawio.png](/images/disaster_recovery.drawio.png) |
 |:--:|